-Derivatives Risk: The Fund may invest in derivatives, which are financial contracts whose value depends on, or is derived from, the value of underlying securities, commodities, currencies, indices, or other assets or instruments, including other derivative contracts.
-The most common types of derivatives are swaps, futures and options, and major asset classes include interest rates, equities, commodities and foreign exchange.
+Derivatives Risk: The Fund may invest in derivatives, which are financial contracts whose value depends on, or is derived from, the value of underlying assets, reference rates, or indices.
 Derivatives involve the risk that changes in their value may not move as expected relative to the value of the assets, rates, or indices they are designed to track.
+Derivatives include futures, non-U.S. currency contracts, swap contracts, warrants, and opinions contracts.
+Derivatives may relate to securities, interest rates, currencies or currency exchange rates, inflation rates, commodities, and indices.

 There are several risks associated with derivatives transactions.
 The use of derivatives involves risks that are in addition to, and potentially greater than, the risks of investing directly in securities and other more traditional assets.
-A decision as to whether, when and how to use derivatives involves the exercise of skill and judgment, and even a well-conceived transaction may be unsuccessful to some degree because of market behavior or unexpected events.
+A decision as to whether, when and how to use derivatives involves the exercise of skill and judgment, and even a wellconceived transaction may be unsuccessful to some degree because of market behavior or unexpected events.
 The use of derivative transactions may result in losses greater than if they had not been used, may require the Fund to sell or purchase portfolio securities at inopportune times or for prices other than current market values, may limit the amount of appreciation the Fund can realize on an investment or may cause the Fund to hold a security that it might otherwise sell.
 The Fund may enter into credit derivatives, such as credit default swaps and credit default index investments, including loan credit default swaps and loan credit default index swaps.
 The use by the Fund of credit default swaps may have the effect of creating a short position in a security.
 These investments can create investment leverage and may create additional investment risks that may subject the Fund to greater volatility than investments in more traditional securities.
 Derivative contracts may expire worthless.